-Property, plant and equipment of the government is depreciated using straight-line method over the following estimated useful lives:
+Property, plant and equipment of the government are depreciated using straight-line method over the following estimated useful lives:

 Assets Years

+Infrastructure 40-60

 Structure and improvements 5-40

 Equipment and vehicles 4-15

-Use of estimates
+Use of Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.